Also known as: “weed,” “pot,” “bud,” “grass,” “herb,” “Mary Jane,” “MJ,” “reefer,” “skunk,” “boom,” “gangster,” “kif,” “chronic,” and “ganja”

 Strength and Potency

 The honey-like resin from the marijuana plant has 3 to 5 times more THC than the plant itself.
-Smoking it (also called “dabbing”) can lead to dangerous levels of intoxication requiring emergency treatment.
+Smoking it (also called “dabbing”) can potentially lead to dangerous levels of intoxication requiring emergency treatment.
 People have been burned in fires and explosions caused by attempts to extract hash oil using butane (lighter fluid).